Emilsivertsson/TodoAws/README.md

 ### Description
 This is the backend for a school-assignment.
 The frontend is a simple todo-app that can be found [here](https://github.com/Emilsivertsson/Vue3Crud). \
 The backend is a Springboot REST API that uses an AWS RDS database to store the todos.
+The application is deployed on AWS using a CI/CD pipeline. see Ci/CD pipeline for more information.

 ### What was your motivation?
 The assigment was to create a Springboot application with a Ci/CD pipeline onto AWS.
 The application should be a REST API that uses a AWS RDS database to store data.